PropelAuth/nextjs/README.md

 PROPELAUTH_VERIFIER_KEY=-----BEGIN PUBLIC KEY-----\nMIIBIjANBgk...
 ```

+If authentication URL needs to be set at runtime, use `PROPELAUTH_AUTH_URL`.
+Otherwise, it falls back to `NEXT_PUBLIC_AUTH_URL`, which is set at build time.

 For the PROPELAUTH_REDIRECT_URI variable, you need to add /api/auth/callback to the end of one of your allowed frontend locations.
 So, for example, if you are developing in the test environment and using http://localhost:3000, you would use http://localhost:3000/api/auth/callback